andreros/typescript-boilerplate/docs/chapter5.md

 ```

 The `tslint.json` is an extensive file, so the previous example shows only a few of the possible configurations
-for demonstration purpose.
+for demonstration purposes.
 For a more complete list of Typescript lint rules, please visit
 [https://palantir.github.io/tslint/rules/](https://palantir.github.io/tslint/rules/) or the project page
 [https://github.com/palantir/tslint](https://github.com/palantir/tslint).